KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 ## Abstract

-**Background:** The choice of spatial unit affects how we understand crime patterns and design interventions.
-Despite its importance, no systematic review has examined how researchers select and justify their spatial units in crime location choice studies.
+**Background:** How researchers choose spatial units affects everything we understand aboWe searched four databases and found 2,325 papers.
+After removing duplicates and irrelevant studies, we reviewed 80 papers and included 49 studies that met our criteria.
+These studies analyze 98,647 crime incidents using discrete choice models to understand where criminals choose to commit crimes.

+The screening process was systematic.
+We excluded most papers because they lacked spatial detail (20 papers), studied where offenders live rather than where they commit crimes (10 papers), or didn't use discrete choice models (8 papers).
+Our final dataset of 49 studies represents the most comprehensive analysis of spatial unit selection in crime location choice research to date.crime patterns and what interventions might work.
+But no one has systematically looked at how researchers actually make these decisions.

-**Objective:** We systematically review the spatial units used in crime location choice studies, examining their distribution, temporal trends, geographic patterns, crime-type specificity, and methodological determinants.
+**Objective:** We examine what spatial units researchers use in crime location choice studies - how big they are, whether they've changed over time, if they differ across countries, and what drives these choices.

-**Methods:** We conducted a systematic scoping review following PRISMA-ScR guidelines.
-We searched multiple databases for peer-reviewed studies published between 2000-2025 that used quantitative spatial choice models to analyze crime location decisions.
-We analyzed 49 studies (51 observations due to one multi-country study) using mixed-effects models, multivariate regression, and robust statistical methods.
+**Methods:** We did a systematic review following PRISMA-ScR guidelines.
+We searched databases for studies published 2000-2025 that used discrete choice models to analyze where criminals choose to commit crimes.
+We found 49 studies (51 observations from one multi-country study) and analyzed them using mixed-effects models and regression.

-**Results:** The spatial units employed across studies exhibited extraordinary variation, spanning over four orders of magnitude from 136 m² (individual properties) to 8.48 km² (administrative districts).
-We found no temporal trends toward finer spatial units (β = 0.012, p > 0.05), despite dramatic advances in computing power and a 33.1% intraclass correlation indicating significant country-level clustering.
-Study area size was the strongest predictor of unit selection (β = 0.571, p < 0.001), explaining 60.7% of variance.
-Country-level factors accounted for 31.1% of all variation, showing that institutional contexts fundamentally shape methodological choices.
-Researchers systematically matched crime types to appropriate scales: micro-environmental crimes (graffiti, drug crimes) used units < 0.01 km², property crimes used neighborhood-level units (0.1-1.0 km²), and general studies used administrative units (1.0-5.0 km²).
+**Results:** Spatial units vary enormously - from 136 m² individual properties to 8.48 km² administrative districts (four orders of magnitude).
+Despite better computers and data, researchers haven't moved toward smaller units over time (β = 0.012, p > 0.05).
+Countries cluster strongly in their typical unit sizes (ICC = 33.1%), showing institutional factors matter more than technology.
+Study area size drives unit choice more than anything else (β = 0.571, p < 0.001).
+Researchers match crime types to scales systematically: micro-environmental crimes like graffiti use tiny units (< 0.01 km²), property crimes use neighborhood-level units (0.1-1.0 km²), and general crime studies use administrative units (1.0-5.0 km²).

-**Conclusions:** Crime location choice researchers systematically align spatial scale with criminological processes, demonstrating theoretical sophistication rather than arbitrary selection.
-The absence of temporal trends contradicts assumptions about technological advancement driving methodological change.
-Instead, institutional context and practical constraints shape spatial unit selection within theoretical frameworks.
-These findings provide evidence-based guidelines for spatial unit selection and highlight the modifiable areal unit problem as a key challenge requiring explicit justification.
+**Conclusions:** Researchers aren't choosing spatial units randomly.
+They systematically match scale to the crime processes they're studying.
+Technology improvements haven't driven methodological change like we expected.
+Instead, institutional context and practical constraints shape what researchers can actually do.
+We provide evidence-based guidelines for future spatial unit selection.

 **Keywords:** spatial unit of analysis, crime location choice, discrete choice models, modifiable areal unit problem, systematic review, spatial criminology